Interactive Code Generation via Test-Driven User-Intent Formalization

-There are several other interesting possibilities for designing \testgen{}.
+However, there are several other interesting possibilities for designing \testgen{}.
 For instance, we can sample a code completion $b'_p$ from the set of generated code suggestions $G$ and use it as definition of $f$.
-We therefore explore two options for $b_p$ in this work: \begin{itemize} \item \texttt{pass}: We can instantiate $b_p$ to simply be \texttt{pass} to keep the prompt for the test generation syntactically correct, as illustrated in \autoref{fig:mbpp-sample-prompts}. \item {\it choose}($G$): Alternatively, we can sample a definition from the code suggestions and use it to instantiate the body of $f$.
-The choice of the code suggestion may impact the quality of the generated tests, and therefore can benefit from good heuristics.
-In our experiment, we choose the code suggestion that appears first in the (unordered) set of code suggestions in $G$. \end{itemize}
+We therefore explore two options for $b_p$ in this work: \begin{itemize} \item \texttt{pass}: We can instantiate $b_p$ to simply be \texttt{pass} to keep the prompt for the test generation syntactically correct, as illustrated in \autoref{fig:mbpp-sample-prompts}. \item {\it choose}($G$): Alternatively, we can sample a definition from a set of code suggestions $G$ and use it to instantiate the body of $f$.

+In our experiment, we choose the code suggestion that appears first in the set of code suggestions in $G$ returned by the LLM. \end{itemize}